-The brief was to design a space that would integrate the interior dining area with a new orangery by opening the external wall and extending the dining room an extra two and a half metres.
+The brief was to design a space that would integrate the interior dining area with a new orangery by opening the external wall and extending the dining room by an extra two and a half metres.

-About the running of the project Geoff said, “I was impressed with the organisation of the teams on site and their consideration in terms of the operational needs of the hotel.
-Communication with the Project Manager was excellent and he was available to speak to at all the critical moments."
+I was impressed with the organisation of the teams on site and their consideration in terms of the operational needs of the hotel.
+Communication with the David Salisbury team was excellent and they were available to speak to at all the critical moments.Client’s Comment

-Geoff continued, “The project was carried out in the first two months of the year so there were some adverse weather conditions to deal with.
+About the running of the project, the client said, “The project was carried out in the first two months of the year so there were some adverse weather conditions to deal with.
 The team was most adept at turning their attention to other tasks when they were challenged.
 I particularly liked the willingness of David Salisbury to work with our existing suppliers.”

 Designer , David Salisbury Simon Martin

 Simon has seen many changes in our market place and has a wealth of experience in all aspects of both design and planning.
 He has a good rapport with clients and a natural empathy for the built environment having worked on many listed properties as well as hotels and other hospitality locations.
 Simon is happy to take the brief from the client, but also work closely with architects and other professionals.

 Simon believes his great strength is being able to visualise the concept before he starts any drawing and after more than 30 years in the industry, he still gets a real buzz from his work.